michaelwooley/pyodide-benchmarks-svelte/src/lib/py/README.md

 - 📨 **Service.** _(Incoming)_  "Server-esque" object.
 Handles incoming messages and carries out required compute.
 - 📬 **Client.** _(Outgoing)_  Sends a message with a `cmd` and well-defined payload to the other thread.

 TODO #17 Rename service/client to something else.
-"Hoster" and "Poster"?
+Pub and sub!

 Both main and worker threads make use of both service _and_ client classes (these will be distinct and implied by the protocol).

 ## Plan